3. Chapter Three

 Elrond laid a hand upon his stirrup, drawing his attention.
 “Nay, it is not that,” he said.
 “Take now this heirloom of my house and let Narsil remain for some future hope.”

 Valandil met Elrond’s gaze, holding his eyes for a moment before glancing down at the stirrup.
 Elrond’s face tightened imperceptibly and he slowly released the stirrup.
 Both hands came up, crossing over Elrond’s breast as the Elf-lord bowed to his guest.
-“Pelo nalú i laiss en-galadh guil lín,
+“Pelo nalú i laiss en-galadh guil lín,” he said.

 A part of him felt compelled to repeat those words, to give thanks for what had been offered, yet in Valandil’s heart there was numbness where his joy should have been.
 He would not ride this path again.
 There was no longer any hope of profit in it, and though he had known it long before he returned to Elrond’s house and was forced to acknowledge the uselessness of his grief, coldness burned in him for those things Elrond withheld from him.